(S)GD over Diagonal Linear Networks: Implicit Regularisation, Large Stepsizes and Edge of Stability: Introduction

 Currently, most theoretical works on implicit regularisation have primarily focused on continuous time approximations of (S)GD where the impact of crucial hyperparameters such as the stepsize and the minibatch size are ignored.
 One such common simplification is to analyse gradient flow, which is a continuous time limit of GD and minibatch SGD with an infinitesimal stepsize.
-By definition, this analysis cannot capture the effect of stepsize or stochasticity.
-Another approach is to approximate SGD by a stochastic gradient flow \citep{wojtowytsch2021stochastic,pesme2021implicit}, which tries to capture the noise and the stepsize using an appropriate stochastic differential equation.
-However, there are no theoretical guarantees that these results can be transferred to minibatch SGD.
-This is problematic since the performances of most deep learning models are highly sensitive to the choice of stepsize and minibatch size---their importance is common knowledge in practice and has also been systematically established in controlled experiments \citep{keskar2016large,masters2018revisiting,geiping2021stochastic}.
+By definition, this analysis does not capture the effect of stepsize or stochasticity.
+Another approach is to approximate SGD by a stochastic gradient flow \cite{wojtowytsch2021stochastic,pesme2021implicit}, which tries to capture the noise and the stepsize using an appropriate stochastic differential equation.
+However, there are no theoretical guarantees that these results can be transferred to minibatch SGD as used in practice.
+This is a limitation in our understanding since the performances of most deep learning models are often sensitive to the choice of stepsize and minibatch size.
+The importance of stepsize and SGD minibatch size is common knowledge in practice and has also been systematically established in controlled experiments \cite{keskar2016large,masters2018revisiting,geiping2021stochastic}.

-In this work, we aim to address the gaps in our understanding of the impact of stochasticity and stepsizes by analysing the (S)GD trajectory in $2$-layer diagonal networks (DLNs).
-We can already see in \Cref{fig:main_theorem} the importance of these parameters in a noiseless sparse recovery problem which we detail later: the solutions recovered by SGD and GD have very different generalisation performances.
+In this work, we aim to expand our understanding of the impact of stochasticity and stepsizes by analysing the (S)GD trajectory in $2$-layer diagonal networks (DLNs).
+In \Cref{fig:main_theorem}, we show that even in our simple network, there are significant differences between the nature of the solutions recovered by SGD and GD at macroscopic stepsizes.
+We discuss this behavior further in the later sections.